wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The current `Inv` event is also completed immediately by calling `sendResponseDown()`.
 Note that since `SA` indicates that there is no more upper level sharers of the block (because otherwise the `PutS` will simply be ignored), no recursive invalidation will be sent to the upper levels.

+For `S_D` state blocks, the `Inv` event will simply be inserted into the MSHR as the second entry, i.e., after the current front entry that caused the `S_D` state.
+The reason that it could not be completed immediately is that `Inv` may incur invalidations, which will race with the ongoing fetch operation.